 Wholeness suggests a way of being that honors the totality of life.
 When “parts” are overemphasized, with little or no regard for the whole system, the loss of unity and cohesion is reflected in declining personal, societal, and environmental health.
 Wholeness offers practical tools for thinking and acting from wholeness perspective, explaining what this means, why it matters, and how it relates to every aspect of our lives.
 Wholeness is innate; anyone can reawaken to this philosophy/reality and realize its limitless value.

 This book pertains to personal awareness, the condition of planet Earth and its life forms, “humanity’s option for success” (Buckminster Fuller’s term), and the ineffable mysteries of life.
-It is intended for all readers and particularly as a text for courses in ecology, education, design, philosophy, psychology, economics, intercultural studies, and many more.
+It is intended for all readers and particularly as a text for courses in ecology, education, design, philosophy, psychology, economics, and many more.
 Regarding the subtitle: Education is used in the broadest sense, encompassing not only formal education but also the lifelong process of experiencing and learning; Buckminster Fuller developed an expansive philosophy of wholeness with practical applications that are in accord with the environment; Tao is used to indicate the inexpressible.

 The greater complex is never predicted by the parts of the lesser complex.
 Therefore, I surmise that to learn anything you must start with the whole—with Universe.

 Comprehension of the whole alone leads to discovery of the significant intercomplementary functions to be played by the parts.

 Synergy—behavior of whole systems unpredicted by the behavior or integral characteristics of any parts of the system when the parts are considered only separately.